 - Includes built-in social sharing

 - Lets you create a filterable photo gallery, which is great for portfolios, among other uses.

 - The free version has a max of 20 images for each individual gallery.

 Modula Gallery Pricing

 Modula Photo Gallery offers a free version with some restrictions on the number of images per gallery and basic functionality.
-After that, a single site license costs just $29 and an unlimited site license costs $59.
+After that, a single site license costs just $29/year and an unlimited site license costs $249/year.

-The $29 price tag makes Modula Gallery the most affordable premium option on this list.
+The $29/year price tag makes Modula Gallery the most affordable premium option on this list.